brimdata/zed/cmd/zar/README.md

 ```
 zar find -z -x custom 10.164.94.120 | zq -t -
 ```
 Now we're talking!
-And if youo take the results and do a little more math to aggregate the aggregations, like this:
+And if you take the results and do a little more math to aggregate the aggregations, like this:
 ```
 zar find -z -x custom 10.164.94.120 | zq -f table "sum(count) as count by _path" -